What is a mortician?

 Are autopsies done by morticians?

 In most cases, morticians do not do autopsies.
 In some areas, there may not be a coroner’s office, which may happen at the funeral home.
-The person that performs the autopsy depends on who requests it.
+The person who performs the autopsy depends on who requests it.

 What skills does a mortician need?